-Now this lake is is about 7 miles long.
+Now this lake is about 7 miles long.
 We motored out to a middle-of-the-lake location, cut the motor, fired up four cocktails (then four more, and then who knows how many more) and turned on the music.
-Dark side of the moon to be exact by Pink Floyd.
+Pink Floyd - Dark Side of the Moon to be exact.
 We had the entire lake to ourselves.
-Not another soul on the lake.
+Not another soul on the lake, no wind, and beautiful starry sky.
 And the music was magical.
-Fäw-kinn-ae!
+Faw-kinn-ae!
 Life is good!

 “Well not a problem, we’re only about a mile and a half from the cabin we can paddle back.
 We’ll just grab the paddle.”